Whole House Generator Guide

 David Straughan

 Nothing beats a whole home generator in an emergency situation.
-A standby generator keeps the electricity flowing when the grid goes down, often without even a flicker, and can power your home for extended periods of time to keep you and your family safe, comfortable and even entertained.
+A standby generator keeps the electricity flowing when the grid goes down and can power your home for extended periods of time to keep you and your family safe, comfortable, and even entertained.
+When Winter Storm Fern knocked out power to more than 1 million customers across the South in January 2026 (including 306,700 in Tennessee alone, with some households dark for six or more days) the difference between a home with a standby generator and one without was stark.

 What is a whole house standby generator?

-A whole house standby generator is a residential generator that is designed to provide backup energy for an entire home.
+A whole house standby generator is a residential generator designed to provide backup energy for an entire home.
 These generators are typically permanently installed on site at residential properties.
-They feature transfer switches that enable them to automatically turn on when grid power is interrupted to provide uninterrupted electricity.
+They feature transfer switches that enable them to automatically turn on when grid power is interrupted, providing uninterrupted electricity.

 How automatic standby generators work